ramm777/ramm777/README.md

 ---

 Hello, guys!
 I'm a Scientist and Engineer in Machine Learning and Computational Science.
-Feel free to fire off an email to: 77777aidan@gmail.com
+Fire off an email to: 77777aidan@gmail.com

 ## Project 1: AI Agent Doctor with RAG based on Verified Scientific Data using n8n.